“Simply ahhhh-mazing.” — Heckler

 “Skitch brings her alibis to life hilariously, sending up five all-too-common personalities with aplomb.” — The Weekly Review

 “Liz Skitch is a true master of impersonation and satire … if you're into multiple wig changes, crazy brides and deluxe doggy doo doo, then this show's for you.” — The Music

 “Each character is defined only by the choice of wig, shoes and a few accoutrements … and Skitch's impressive ability to change her entire physicality to match each character.” — Theatre People

 BOOK NOW for Brisbane Powerhouse season, 24-26 April and see what all the fuss is about.

 What's Spoilt about?

 “Spoilt delivers a very adept touch on all that is bizarre in a world we call normal, and an extremely entertaining yet painfully honest perception of life as we know it.” — Heckler

-Liz Skitch, social satirist and clown, holds a mirror up to contemporary self-obsession and savages what she finds.
-Five spoilt women unravel as the worlds of a reality TV ‘star’, celebrity trainer, botoxed celebrant, small-dog loving PR consultant, and bridezilla collide.
-Skitch flips the dark side of narcissism and self-improvement sunnyside up in this electric comedy masterpiece.
+Social satirist and clown, Liz Skitch, holds up a mirror to contemporary self-obsession and savages what she finds.
+Five spoilt women unravel as the worlds of a reality TV ‘star,’ celebrity trainer, botoxed celebrant, small-dog-loving PR consultant, and a bridezilla collide.

 Who knew self-destruction could be this much fun?